“You should probably get it checked out now”

 “Oh, so you’d rather go to the doc when your eardrums eventually explode?”

-This conversation had been coming up every once in a while for a couple of months now, that’s how long Ngoma had been hearing these beating sounds in her ear.
+This conversation had been coming up every once in a while for a couple of months now, that’s how long Ngoma had been hearing the drumming sounds in her ear.
 So used to it, she had even noted the times.
 It would always be at 9pm, just before settling in her bed in preparation to sleep.

 Before reaching this level of comfort with it, she would always pause, trying to figure out where it was coming from.
 Sometimes she would go as far as stepping outside to investigate.
 Ngoma noticed that the volume of the beat didn’t go up nor down no matter how much she moved around in investigative mode.
 Surely if it was coming from elsewhere, the volume would vary with her movements – that’s what she assumed with the little science that she knew on how sound travels.

 Eventually, the investigator accepted defeat and passively embraced the sounds in her ear as a strange norm.
 Her mental resources were depleted, leaving her with no more strength or desire to make sense of what was happening.
 She would have liked to confide in someone else about it, but that came with the task of defending her sanity.
 No thanks.
 It would just have to be her little secret.

 This was until her friend came over for the night.
 Now that someone was in the house with her at the drumming time, Ngoma thought there might be a slight chance that she would not be the only one hearing it.
 Assuming that her friend might feel weird to check with her, Ngoma interrupted their conversation about life’s things at exactly 9:05pm to initiate the question:

 Her friend stood up to go turn down the chilled music that had been playing in the background, and stood dead still.

 She gave in and told her.
 That was the beginning of constant reminders from her friend to get it checked out.